mrush-ilao/ilao-documentation/docs/source/design_colors.rst

 Support Colors
 ================

-These are colors used in various messages on the website.
+These are colors that are used in various messages on the website.

 Warning yellow
 ----------------